 The principal goal of SouthArk’s counseling program is to empower students to have successful and fulfilling careers in a field appropriate to their individual strengths and interests.
 The counselor helps students set reasonable and appropriate goals and present themselves in a manner that will maximize their strengths.
 SouthArk’s counseling department promotes an environment that values diversity both in a college setting and the community at large.
 The counseling program strives to help students maximize their full potential while taking proactive steps to live healthy emotionally, spiritually, and physically.

 Counseling is the psychological equivalent of visiting one’s family doctor for medical illnesses.
 The counseling department treats illnesses and disorders of the psyche, including depression and anxiety.
 The counselor also helps students with adjustment disorders related to change and stress.
 These may include being a first-time college student; juggling school, work, and parenting; peer conflict; poor academic performance; or a life change such as a relationship ending.
-Other reasons to see the counselor may include low self-esteem, poor communication skills, or a need to learn effective problem solving.
-For those who need specialized or long-term treatment, referrals will be made to South Arkansas Regional Health Center.
+Other reasons to see the counselor may include low self-esteem, poor communication skills, or a need to learn effective problem-solving.
+For those who need specialized or long-term treatment, referrals will be made, with student permission, to Akouo Counseling, a local provider in El Dorado.

 • Calling 870-875-7235